AlainPicard0x0/jfs-final-project/task-10/README.md

 - update
 - findByItemId

 1. Add an `update` button and a `delete` button to the product/post card inside of your `addItemCard` function in `items.js`.
+Add the class `btn-delete` to your newly created `delete` button.
 2. Add an `id` attribute to your product/post card inside of your `addItemCard` function in `items.js`.
 3. Add an event listener to your delete button listening for a `click` event.
-4. Save the parentElement of your delete button to a variable called `item`.
+4. Save the `parentElement` of your delete button to a variable called `item`.
 5. Call your `delete` method and pass in `item.id` as the argument.
-6. Use `location.reload()` to refresh your page.
+6. Use `location.reload()` to refresh your page so that your items are reloaded.
 ```javascript
     function addItemCard(item){
     const itemHTML = '<div id="'+item.id +'" class="card" style="width: 20rem;">\n' +